125 Examples in Word and Excel

 Inother words, in order to be a legal document, it has to fulfill the requirements of a legal contract and therein lies the rub.
 The legality of contracts is so difficult to interpret there is a branch of law called contract law.

 Yes.
 There likely will come a time when you have to correct an error you made on this first invoice.
 Whether you forgot to charge for something or forgot to issue a credit, you can send out a revised invoice.

-Make it clear to your customer the original bill has been changed and keep your own records in order by doing these things:
+Make it clear to your customer that the original bill has been changed, and keep your own records in order by doing these things:

 There are many different invoicing solutions - invoicing software, online invoice makers, CRM...
 But if you are a small or a medium-sized company and don't issue many invoices, a simple invoice template is much easier and quicker (not to mention it's free).

 What are the main benefits of using an invoice template?